tigera/canal/k8s-install/README.md

 - Make sure your k8s cluster is configured to provide serviceaccount tokens to pods.
 - Make sure your kubelets have been started with `--network-plugin=cni` and have `--cni-conf-dir` and `--cni-bin-dir` properly set

-#### Using an etcd datastore

-`canal.yaml`: Contains a Kubernetes DaemonSet which install and runs canal on each Kubernetes master and node.
-This also includes a ReplicaSet which deploys the Calico Kubernetes policy controller, and a ConfigMap for configuring the install.

-Requirements:
-- Make sure you configure canal.yaml with the endpoints of your etcd cluster.

-#### Without an etcd datastore

-`canal-kubernetes-datastore.yaml`: Contains a Kubernetes DaemonSet to install canal on each Kubernetes master and node.

-Requirements:
 - Make sure your controller manager has been started with `--cluster-cidr=10.244.0.0/16` and `--allocate-node-cidrs=true`.

 ## Configuration